nagarro-dv/react-native-zoom-us-bridge/README.md

 ```

 ### Linking
-Library autolinks for React-Native 60 or higher.
+Library Autolinks for React-Native 60 or higher.

 RN 59 or lower please make sure to
 ```sh